mobily-enterprises/jsonreststores/README.md

 In this case, JsonRestStores will ensure that `email` is unique.
 Note that you should also do this at index-level, and that JsonRestStores does a _soft_ check.
 This means that it won't handle race conditions where two concurrent calls might end up checking for the duplicate at the same time, and therefore allowing a duplicate record.
 So, generally speaking, if it's crucial that your app doesn't have a duplicate you will _need_ to enforce this at index-level.

+Remember that all fields marked as `unique` must also be declared as `searchable`.

 # Automatic lookup

 When you have a nested store, you would normally check if the _intermediate_ ID in the URL actually resolves to an existing record.
 It's also often important, when checking for store permissions, to access that record.